meliajm/bento/notes.md

 [?????????] form flash error messages
-[????????] ordered the list of menu items with class method
+[????????] ordered the list of menu items with class method [???????????] password for user from omniauth

+[] add uid to user table

 omniauth user
 redirect not working for users show